Device data includes:

 If the device confidence is low, you should have less confidence in the other device risk data returned.
 If it is higher, you can reliably consult the other device data.

-You can read the API specifications for device confidence in our developer's documentation:
+You can read the API specifications for device confidence on our developer portal:

 Device local time

-You can read the API specifications for device local time detection in our developer's documentation:
+You can read the API specifications for device local time detection on our developer portal: